HMRC sets requirements on scheme administrators, insurance companies, members and employers to give information.

 Relief at source annual information return

 Registered pension schemes operating relief at source must submit an annual information return detailing all member contributions paid in the previous tax year.
+You must submit this return by 5 July following the end of the tax year in which the contributions were made.

 Read more about relief at source annual information return.